Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 And a `Stall.sv` block is add to top level.
 Which will stall every individual pipelining register when mem_ready or cache_hit is low.

-With these freatures, the main memory and cache will be able to do its own job in multiple clock cycle.
+With these features, the main memory and cache will be able to do its own job in multiple clock cycle.
 So that the main memory speed will not affect our cpu clock frequency. which means we allows our clock run much faster.

 #### _Challenge & Mistakes
-The biggiest chellenge I met, is the microarchitecture design.
+The biggest challenge I met, is the microarchitecture design.
 The recomend testbook did not point it out clearly.
 And base on my research, cache design is very flexible.
 Therefore, I decide to come up with my own design, instead of base on others.

 The main mistake I made in this section are just some typos problems.
 And I sort it out very quickly.